Korean Martyrs: Legacy

 Pope John Paul II, speaking at the canonization, said, "The Korean Church is unique because it was founded entirely by lay people.
 This fledgling Church, so young and yet so strong in faith, withstood wave after wave of fierce persecution.
 Thus, in less than a century, it could boast of 10,000 martyrs.
 The death of these martyrs became the leaven of the Church and led to today's splendid flowering of the Church in Korea.
 Even today their undying spirit sustains the Christians in the Church of silence in the north of this tragically divided land".
-After the canonization of the 103 Martyrs, the Catholic Church in Korea felt that the martyrs who died in the other persecutions also need to be recognized.
-In 2003, the beatification process for 124 martyrs who died in persecutions between 1791 and 1888 began.